fbpx

 Finding clarity in retirement: How the Rule of 3 can help

-We often turn to the Rule of 3 when feeling overwhelmed by endless to-do lists or unsure about what to focus on next.
+The Rule of 3 is a super helpful tool we can apply whenever we are feeling overwhelmed by endless to-do lists or unsure about what to focus on next.

-This simple yet powerful approach brings clarity and structure to your day, helping you direct your limited attention, time, and energy intentionally and efficiently.
+This simple yet powerful approach brings clarity and structure to our day, helping us direct our limited attention, time, and energy intentionally and efficiently.

 The Rule of 3 is straightforward: it’s about prioritisation, focus, and action.